Yedu Chepala Katha Audience Review: The Movie Fails To Impress!

 A Bad Movie?

 Here is a long and detailed review of Yedu Chepala Katha, which has been put up by a movie buff.
-According to the tweet, the movie has failed to perform in all the departments right from directions to the performances of the actors.
+According to the tweet, the movie has failed to perform in all the departments, right from the direction to the performances of the actors.

 Not Up To The Expectations

 Here is another tweet which has given a thumbs down to the movie.
-Going by the tweet, it is to be understood that the film has failed to live up to the expectations, which the film had given through its trailer.
+Going by the tweet, it is to be understood that the film has failed to live up to the expectations, which the movie had set with its trailer.